ahmedghorab1/CV/README.md

 # CV
-My Initial CV website using simple HTML and CSS
+My First CV website using simple HTML and CSS